OliverKillane/emDB/crates/pulpit/README.md

 3. Adding a sorted index.
 4. Adding special associated columns for sets (repetitions of the same object), and indexes
 5. Fixing lack of macro provided errors for no fields, duplicate or nonexistent columns in updates
+6. Use the imm type for the pull type in pullable columns.